antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

   [**Figure 10: t-SNE: Using the lasso selection**](_static/images/Tsne_subgroups.png)

-For now the lasso selection tool is only available for t-SNE maps module; implementation for usage with other modules such as PCA clustering will be released soon.
+The lasso selection tool is also available for the PCA module;

 Step 6: Creating groups with the t-SNE DBSCAN tool
 ----------------------------